wardley-maps-community/awesome-wardley-maps/README.md

 ## Maps in the Wild

 Blog posts and other interesting examples of Wardley maps.
 Ordered by date, newest first.
+- [Those virtual battlegrounds…](https://swardley.medium.com/those-virtual-battlegrounds-feb3da18e0f0) - Why video games will become a new battleground for the soul of a country by Simon Wardley.
+Sep 8, 2021.
 - [Digital Sovereignty](https://swardley.medium.com/digital-sovereignty-17853157e40a) - Look before you leap.
 Oct 22, 2020.
 - [How to use Wardley Mapping to understand how you deliver customer value](https://medium.com/@stephanwillemse/how-to-use-wardley-mapping-to-understand-how-you-deliver-customer-value-43abdad264cf) - Sep 15, 2020.
 - [The What, The Why and Some How of Wardley Mapping](https://www.infoq.com/presentations/interview-wardley-maps/) - A conversation with Simon Wardley.
 Aug 4, 2020.